 A01-W01-A1s the encoded barcode needs to be

-The Rack that this Location belongs.
-If this Location Label does not match any Rack Location Patterns then this Location will be assigned to the Default Rack.
+The Rack to which this Location belongs.
+If this Location Label does not match any Rack Location Patterns then this Location will be assigned to the "Default" rack.

-The Priority is for determining the priority between a Product at multiple Locations.
-The Priority can be set when viewing a Location or by using the arrows in a Product's Inventory tab.
-When using the arrows only Pickable Locations can be moved up and down.
+The Priority is for determining the inventory reservation order relative to other locations containing the same product.
+The Priority can be set when editing a Location or by using the arrows in a Product's Inventory tab.
+Pickable locations will always have a higher priority (lower number) than non-pickable locations.

 Location Naming Tips

 It can be helpful to create maps of the Types of Racks your warehouse will use.
 Creating side views of your different rack designs will help plan your Locations labels and set your patterns as described above.

 Below is a sample design for a Rack with 5 levels.
 The first level is for short pickable pallets, level 2 and 3 are pickable shelves and the top two levels are for non-pickable pallets.
 In this example we have a Rack named "A1-W1" and the rack's Location Pattern is

 A1-W1-% so that it matches all locations prefixed with